Chicago Medical School

 Introduction to Graduate Study

-The Department of Microbiology and Immunology offers graduate programs of study leading to the PhD degree and the combined MD/PhD or DPM/PhD programs.
-The programs prepare candidates for careers in research and teaching in the field of modern Microbiology and Immunology, which is a rapidly progressing multidisciplinary field of the biomedical sciences.
+The Microbiology and Immunology discipline offers advanced degree programs leading to the MS, MD/PhD or DPM/PhD, PharmD/PhD, and PhD in Microbiology and Immunology.
+These programs prepare candidates for careers in research and teaching in the field of modern Microbiology and Immunology.

 All inquiries regarding graduate studies should be directed to the School of Graduate and Postdoctoral Studies’ Interdisciplinary Graduate Program in Biomedical Studies (IGPBS) by phone: 847-578-8493 or email: IGPBS@rosalindfranklin.edu.